-A credit underwriter acts as the starting point of granting loans to people who have applied for it.
+A credit underwriter acts as the starting point for granting loans to people who have applied for it.
 He examines and reviews the loan applications submitted by various individuals who need a new line of credit to fund their personal requirements or propel their professional needs.

-A credit underwriter protects the interest of both the parties: The ones asking for loans and the ones providing loans to people who need the money.
+A credit underwriter protects the interest of both parties: The ones asking for loans and the ones providing loans to people who need the money.
 The credit underwriter analyses the financial information of the individual who needs the money and also the information provided by multiple credit agencies to understand if the applicant meets all the criteria laid down by the lender institutions and if the borrower is worthy of the credit.

 The underwriters approve and analyze loans as they want to generate profits for their companies with such a transaction.
 Therefore, an underwriter tries his best to make sure that the approval has been granted only to those individuals who are worthy enough and are backed up by the power to pay the banks back along with the interest.

 The underwriters keep in mind five important aspects while selecting the applicants making them eligible for the loan.

 The five important factors for selection

 Character: The underwriter examines the credit report and the credit score of the person applying for a loan.
 This is done with the help of any credit bureaus.
 The credit report gives an insight into the borrowing habits of the applicant.

 Also, these reports show the payback pattern followed by the applicant.
 Late payments and dues give out a negative image of the applicant.
 An applicant with a demonstrated history of paying his dues on time stands a chance of being selected as a borrower.